-- In a large mixing bowl beat eggs, then add remaining milk, melted warm lard and salt.
+- In a large mixing bowl beat egg, then add remaining milk, melted warm lard and salt.
 Mix until combined.
-Then add activated yeast, flour and sesame seeds and knead until a soft, non-stick dough forms.
+Then add activated yeast, flour and knead until a soft, non-stick dough forms.
 Use stand mixer or knead by hand.

 - Then, let dough sit in the bowl, covered with a kitchen towel until it doubles its size (approx. 30 min).

 - Then divide dough into 4 smaller balls and roll out each ball onto floured surface (1/2 inch max thickness ).

 - Cut dough in triangles and starting from the widest side roll the dough to form a croissant.
 Repeat for the remaining dough.